What is eToro?

 Is eToro free?

-eToro doesn’t charge any commissions or fees on trading US shares, but they make their money through:
+eToro doesn’t charge any commissions or fees on opening an account or management, but they make their money through:

-• Currency conversion: eToro only operates in US$ and will charge currency conversion fees if you deposit AUD.
-This is 0.5% for bank transfers, and 1% for other methods including PayPal or credit card.
+- Currency conversion: eToro only operates in USD and will charge currency conversion fees if you deposit AUD.
 As currency rates fluctuate so will your returns.

 Check the eToro website for the most up to date information on their fees.